 Did you make this recipe?
 Leave a review and a rating below, or tag us in your photos on Instagram!
 Alternatively, bookmark it in your browser or save to Pinterest for later.

 If you love our content, please consider supporting it by buying us a coffee.

 - 2 tbsp vegan butter

 - 2 tbsp plain flour

-- Tiny pinch turmeric (less than ⅛ tsp, this is just for colour)
+- 1 pinch turmeric powder less than ⅛ tsp, this is just for colour

 - A handful of extra vegan cheese (optional)

 - Preheat the oven to 200°C / 392°F